 Virtual reality design principles

-Virtual reality design must be human-centered.
+Design is human-centered.
 We can learn from Google, Samsung other companies who have earned experience in this field.
 In this article we will focus on two of the main aspects of vr design : comfort and interaction.

 One the main challenges is to make the sure the application is optimized for maximal comfort.
 Reducing head movements is an essential aspect.
 Not all vr app need to be 360° , fully immersive experiences.
 Designer Alex Chu, an interaction designer at Samsung did some research on the subject and came up with the following conclusion: head movement remain comfortable between 30° to 50° to look left and right and 20° to about 50° to look up and down.